-A Google engineer from Japan has broken the Guinness World Record for the most accurate value of pi.
+A Google engineer from Japan has broken the Guinness World Record for the

 Emma Haruka Iwao, who has been with Google for more than three years, used the company’s cloud-computing service to calculate pi to an astronomical 31.4 trillion digits, beating Peter Trueb’s record of 9 trillion in November 2016.